 It can be hard for many senior citizens to admit driving isn’t as easy or as safe for them as it used to be.
 It can also be difficult for family members to tell their loved ones that they should no longer be driving.
-It might not be easy to break the news to an older driver that it’s dangerous for them to be behind the wheel, but nobody wants to feel responsible if an accident occurred that could have been prevented.
+It might not be easy to break the news to an older driver that it’s dangerous for them to be behind the wheel, but nobody wants to feel responsible if a car accident occurred that could have been prevented.

 Aging happens to us all, and there will come a time when we will have to rely on others for many things that we take for granted now, including driving.
 It’s not easy to give up this independence, but it’s well worth it if lives can be saved, including the senior citizen’s.